 \section{Full Results of Our Proposed Practical Setting}

-Table~\ref{linear} shows the results for Scenario 1 using linearly interpolated datasets, where practical data with channel-wise asynchronous sampling are converted to a regular sampling grid to accommodate baseline models.
-Table~\ref{missingfull} presents the results for Scenario 2, which adds block-wise test-time missing inputs on top of asynchronous sampling.
+Table~\ref{linear} shows the results for Case 1 using asynchronous practical datasets, where datasets with channel-wise asynchronous sampling were linearly interpolated onto a regular sampling grid for the regular time series baselines.
+Table~\ref{missingfull} presents the results for Case 2, which adds block-wise test-time missing inputs on top of asynchronous sampling.
 All results include error bars based on 5 random seeds to reflect performance variability.
-Across both scenarios, our model consistently demonstrates stronger performance than baseline methods.
+Across both cases, our model consistently demonstrates stronger performance than baseline methods.